Brolijah/RGTC_decompress/README.md

 # RGTC_decompress
 Decoding of raw RGTC2 textures out to RGBA bitmaps.
 **Requires Luvit.**
-You'll find looking at this the code is very... crass.
-I'll clean it up when I start adding other texture formats and expand what I got here.
+I'll clean this up more if I start adding other texture formats and expand what I got here.
 I started making this just so I could decode some packed textures in Project DIVA F 2nd.
 The game files are stripped of headers and are placed in containers.
 And some of the textures used RGTC2/BC5/3Dc/ATI2 compression with some other special footnotes about them...

 That said, these are designed with the intent of reversing textures of an unknown configuration about them, including how they may have been swizzled, resolutions, what the mipmaps are used for, etc. The function call expects the raw uncontained buffer of the texture data.
 I figured I'd stupid proof it later when I needed to, so it lacks some error handling.
 (Some, not entirely.)